mozilla-rally/rally-core-addon/docs/IonCorePublishing.md

 ## First-time

 Since the core extension requires special Firefox-only privileges, it must use the Mozilla signing infrastructure.
-This requires that the github repo is cloned to the `github.com/mozilla-extensions` organization, and have a working `.taskcluster.yml`
+This requires that the github repo is cloned to the `github.com/mozilla-extensions` organization, and have a working `.taskcluster.yml` file in the repository.

 The Mozilla Taskcluster CI will then automatically start working for this new clone.